 Finally, with winter being the low season, the attractions in Tibet are less costly as well, especially in the more remote areas where tourism is normally only popular in the summer.
 The winter months tend to see a distinct drop in the cost of entering the temples, monasteries, and other such sites that are spread across Tibet.
 Mount Everest also becomes cheaper in the winter than in the summer, for everything from the cost of the tent hotels at the Base Camp site to the food you can buy there, and especially the actual cost of the tour that includes a visit to Everest Base Camp.

-Crowds are a big issue for some people, and if it is one of your pet hates to visit places that are filled with milling tourists, then winter is the best time to visit Tibet.
-If you are not overly concerned with it being hot, and want to avoid the rains, then winter is the perfect time for you to visit Tibet.
+Crowds are a big issue for some people, and if it is one of your pets hates to visit places that are filled with milling tourists, then winter is the best time to visit Tibet.
+If you are not overly concerned with it being hot and want to avoid the rains, then winter is the perfect time for you to visit Tibet.

-Some of the best tours in winter are those around the region’s capital, Lhasa, or out to Shigatse, the second largest city in the region.
-These tours are designed to maximize your time, and can be useful to be able to see a lot of the people, culture and religion in a limited time.
+Some of the best tours in winter are those around the region’s capital, Lhasa, or out to Shigatse, the second-largest city in the region.
+These tours are designed to maximize your time and can be useful to be able to see a lot of people, cultures and religion in a limited time.

 New Year is the best time for festivals in Tibet, as Losar, the Tibetan New Year is the most popular and important festival in the Tibetan calendar.
 A short, five-day tour allows you to join a local family for the festivities, and eat traditional local food.
 You will also be able to visit the most important temples and monasteries in and around Lhasa, such as the Jokhang Temple, Potala Palace, Norbulingka, and the Drepung, Sera, and Ganden monasteries.
 The tour gives you ample time to thoroughly enjoy the celebrations and experience the unique aspects of the Tibetan New Year, like the prayers in the monastery and circling the kora around Jokhang Temple with the pilgrims.